Vault Format¶

 password_recoverymnemonic_recoverycertificate_wrappeddevice_bound

-Mnemonic recovery slots use a 24-word English BIP39 phrase as a wallet-style recovery encoding for a random 256-bit recovery key.
-That recovery key wraps the same vault master key with OpenSSL-backed AES-256-GCM.
+Mnemonic recovery slots use a 24-word English BIP39 phrase as a wallet-style recovery encoding for a random 256-bit recovery key generated by the OpenSSL-backed RNG path.
+The recovered 256-bit entropy wraps the same vault master key with OpenSSL-backed AES-256-GCM; the phrase is not user-authored, not imported from outside the vault workflow, and not treated as a password KDF.

 Device-bound slots store the unwrap secret in platform secure storage and keep only an AES-256-GCM verification blob plus keyring metadata in the SQLite header.
-That gives the product passwordless daily unlock without collapsing recovery or certificate support into the same path.
+Unlock rejects missing, wrong-length, deleted, or tampered secure-storage values before exposing plaintext vault state.
+That gives the product passwordless daily unlock without collapsing recovery or certificate support into the same path, and it remains a default-profile local convenience path rather than portable recovery or the strict federal-ready unlock path.

 The lifecycle stays explicit in the application layer: interactive and headless native surfaces can inspect slots, compute a shared recovery posture, emit shared recovery recommendations, enroll new mnemonic/device/certificate slots, rotate mnemonic recovery slots in place, rotate the password recovery slot in place, remove non-recovery slots, and rebind device-bound slots to a fresh secure-storage account without changing the underlying SQLite file format.
 Native certificate rewrap forms can also update the active certificate key path and passphrase alongside the replacement recipient certificate so session continuity does not depend on stale unlock material after a rotation.